pyth-network/pyth-js/pyth-evm-js/README.md

 ];

 // In order to use Pyth prices in your protocol you need to submit the price update data to Pyth contract in your target
-// chain. `getPriceUpdateData` creates the update data which can be submitted to your contract.
+// chain. `getPriceFeedsUpdateData` creates the update data which can be submitted to your contract.
 Then your contract should
-// call the Pyth Contract with this data. const priceUpdateData = await connection.getPriceUpdateData(priceIds);
+// call the Pyth Contract with this data. const priceUpdateData = await connection.getPriceFeedsUpdateData(priceIds);

 // If the user is paying the price update fee, you need to fetch it from the Pyth contract.
 // Please refer to https://docs.pyth.network/consume-data/on-demand#fees for more information.